Fall Backpacking Among Famed Golden Larch Trees in The Enchantments

-35mm film photography captures a striking hike through intense terrain and early season snow while hiking Washington's Alpine Lakes Wilderness
+35mm film photography captures a striking hike through intense terrain and early season snow deep in Washington's Alpine Lakes Wilderness

-We had won a backpacking permit in the lottery for the Enchantments area of the Alpine Lakes Wilderness back in March for this October.
+We had won a rare backpacking permit in the lottery for The Enchantments area of Washington State's Alpine Lakes Wilderness back in March for this October.
 Our group of seven was to embark on a five day trip across the 19 mile traverse of the Enchantments Trail.
 After almost six months of planning and anticipation, we were excited, but having an entry so late in the season, we had no idea just what was in store for us.

-Then the night before our arrival a blizzard that dropped five inches of snow on the entire area.
+Then the night before our arrival a blizzard dropped five inches of snow on the entire area.
 As a difficult trail to begin with, the addition of this fresh snow would be an entirely new challenge.
 We set out with high hopes nonetheless.